chemoish/react-universal-tutorial/2-add-routing/README.md

 # 2. Add Routing

-This will get you setup with a client-side only React and React Routing project with Hot Module Reloading (More useful).
+This will get you setup with a client-side only React and React Routing project with Hot Module Replacement (More useful).

 ## Features